Learning the language

 Lingoda

 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like a local before you know it.
-Whether you're learning English or another language, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.
+Whether you’re learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.

 Why learn South African languages?